pjtunstall/spotify-scraper/README.md

 #### Tinker with concurrency parameters

 The variable `pLimit` in the function `scrapeSection` (in `src/scrape/scrape-section.js`) determines the number of concurrent (simultaneous) requests being made to the website.
 A HTTP status code of 429 (too-many requests) indicates that we're being rate-limited.
-As `pLimit` is raised, such errors proliferate.
+As `pLimit` is increased, such errors proliferate.

 The number of attempts per country is determined by the variable `tries` in the function `scrapeWithRetry` (in `src/scrape/scrape-with-retry.js`).
 This can be adjusted together with `pLimit`.